suryadipnag/openstack-vim-driver/docs/user-guide/tosca-nfv-types.md

 The `virtual_link` requirement should reference the name of a `VnfVirtualLink` node in the template.

-An extension type has been provided, named `os.nodes.nfv.VduCp`, which allows you to add the following Openstack specific properties:
+An extension type has been provided, named `tosca.nodes.nfv.VduCp.NeutronPort`, which allows you to add the following Openstack specific properties:

 - name
 - admin_state_up